Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 ### SolubleBiocatalyst

+The soluble enzyme refers to purified enzyme.

 - __concentration__
   - Type: posfloat
-  - Description: The concentration of the biocatalyst.
+  - Description: Concentration of the biocatalyst.

 - __concentration_unit__
   - Type: string
-  - Description: The concentration of the biocatalyst is typically expressed in g/L (grams per liter).
+  - Description: Concentration of the biocatalyst is typically expressed in g/L (grams per liter).

 - __concentration_determination_method__
   - Type: string
-  - Description: It is important to specify the type of concentration determination.
-Various methods for determining the concentration of enzymes can be distinguished, including the Bradford method, Lowry method, UV        absorption, activity assays, ELISA, etc.
+  - Description: It is important to specify the method used for concentration determination.
+There are various methods available for the determination of the enzyme concentration in solution e.g., the Bradford method, Lowry method, UV absorption, activity assays, ELISA, etc.

 - __activity__
   - Type: float